Life Science

 Associate Professor Yago, Tomoaki functional molecular analysis We are studying chemical reactions that progress by irradiating molecules with light.
 Using electron spins as probes, short-lived intermediates are detected and the mechanism of the photochemical reaction is clarified.
 Chemistry

-Lecturer (Scientific Analysis Support Center) Yasutake, Mikio organic material chemistry With the aim of developing organic semiconductors and liquid crystal charge transport materials, we are conducting research focusing on pyrene with strong π stacking properties.
+Lecturer Yasutake, Mikio organic material chemistry With the aim of developing organic semiconductors and liquid crystal charge transport materials, we are conducting research focusing on pyrene with strong π stacking properties.
 In order to control intermolecular and bulk structures, long chain alkyl chains and intermolecular interaction sites have been introduced into pyrene derivatives, and their physical properties have been investigated.
 Applied Chemistry

 Professor (RIKEN) Yamada, Yoichi catalytic chemistry A catalyst (Mainly solid catalysts, insoluble catalysts, and supported catalysts) with high activity and high functionality is being developed.
 In particular, we are working on the development of catalysts with new functions by self-organization, supramolecular, and complexation from polymeric ligands, inorganic molecules, and metal molecules.